 The ArcGIS 3D Analyst extension provides tools to create and analyze surfaces and other 3D data.
 You can manage lidar data, conduct visibility analysis, evaluate the geometric properties of 3D features, and use TINs as an elevation source.

 The ArcGIS Business Analyst extension provides tools to perform GIS operations fundamental to market analysis.
 You can perform demographic reporting, review customer and competitor distributions, identify key trade areas, and visualize data variables.

-The ArcGIS Geostatistical Analyst extension provides tools for advanced data exploration, including trends, local variability, clustering, and spatial correlation.
-You can create surface models with a variety of interpolation techniques, including kriging.
-Surface models can be evaluated by cross-validation and other diagnostics.
+The ArcGIS Geostatistical Analyst extension provides tools for advanced surface modeling and data exploration.
+You can create interpolation models with a variety of statistical techniques in order to identify trends, spatial variation, clustering, and more.
+Models can be evaluated by cross-validation and other diagnostics.

 The ArcGIS Spatial Analyst extension provides tools for creating and analyzing raster data and for performing integrated analysis of raster and vector data.
 You can derive surfaces, such as slope and aspect, from digital elevation models; create site suitability models using weighted overlay analysis; and perform complex landscape analysis, such as finding least-cost paths or modeling material flows, concentrations, and dispersions over a surface.

 Data and workflows